gerph/riscos-presenter/rougol/speaker-notes.md

 # RISC OS Pyromaniac
 ## Surely that's easy?
 (1)

 Surely that's easy?
-You just run an emulation system until it hits a SWI and then you make the SWI do the I/O thing.
-Then you run some more?
+You just run an emulation system until it hits a SWI and then you make the SWI do whatever I/O it needs.
+Then you emulate some more?

 <step>